nilcaream/rsmfs/com.nilcaream.rsmfs.xrnx/README.md

 Additional testing, design ideas and feedback were provided by [Roppenzo](https://forum.renoise.com/u/Roppenzo).

+Insert at cursor idea by [Neuro...
+No Neuro](https://ab-nnn.bandcamp.com).

 Thanks!

 ## Licence

 This tool is available on [GitHub](https://github.com/nilcaream/rsmfs) and is released under Apache License Version 2.0.
-Feel free to contribute!
+Feel free to reuse, fork or contribute!

 ## Download